jimbateson7/jamesbateson.co.uk/src/articles/share-swiper-js-accessibility-considerations.md

 I came across [this excellent article from a series from Graceful Web Studio](https://www.gracefulwebstudio.com/blog-articles/accessible-swiper-js-carousel-autoplay-a11y), detailing how they implemented accessibility into their swiper carousels.
 It's worth noting that they use Webflow, however, I found the advice and techniques transferrable to a codebase stack.

+The article details how to improve swiper.js accessibility in two areas that were lacking during my testing:

+* Keyboard usage
+* Screen reader announcement

 ## Further reading

 * [swiper.js accessibility documentation](https://swiperjs.com/swiper-api#accessibility-a11y). **Note**: make sure to understand the limitations of this from the Graceful article